Advertiser Disclosure

 Bilt Rewards has one of the healthiest lists of transfer partners, both airlines and hotels.
 All transfers from Bilt Rewards occur at a 1:1 ratio, which makes transfers simple.

-Interestingly, the minimum number of points you can transfer is 2,000, and all transfers must be done in increments of 2,000.
+Interestingly, the minimum number of points Bilt Blue members can transfer is 2,000, though all members can transfer points in increments of 1,000.
 So, if you needed 59,000 airline miles, you’d have to transfer 60,000 Bilt Rewards points.
+The transfer minimum and increment for Silver, Gold and Platinum members is 1,000 points.

 SCROLL FOR MORE